 When starting to divide your dahlias sometimes just figuring out where to begin is the hardest part.
 It can feel intimidating.
 My best advice here is to just dig in- don't be afraid!

-If you're ready to jump in, please visit our blog post all about dividing dahlias.
+If you're ready to jump in, please visit our blog post that includes a short video on dividing dahlias.